James Peoples (American football)

-James Peoples is an American college football running back for the Ohio State Buckeyes.
+James Peoples is an American college football running back for the Penn State Nittany Lions.
+He previously played for the Ohio State Buckeyes.

 Early life

 Peoples attended Veterans Memorial High School.
 As a sophomore, he notched 14 touchdowns and 1,263 all-purpose yards.
 During his junior season, Peoples rushed for 1,904 yards and 28 touchdowns.
 Coming out of high school, he was rated as a four-star recruit, the 5th best running back, and the 69th overall player in the class of 2024, and committed to play college football for the Ohio State Buckeyes over offers from schools such as Alabama, Oklahoma, Tennessee, Texas, and USC.

 College career

 In the 2024 season opener, Peoples notched his first career touchdown in a win over Akron Zips.
 He played just 94 snaps as a freshman, rushing for 197 yards and two touchdowns on 49 carries.
 Peoples competed for the Buckeyes starting running back job ahead of the 2025 season.
+Peoples ultimately appeared in 10 games for the Buckeyes in 2025, recording his first career 2-TD game against the UCLA Bruins on November 15.
+He ended the season with 3 total touchdowns, 344 rushing yards on 61 carries, and 50 yards on 10 catches with no touchdowns.
+After the team was eliminated from the CFP Playoff by the Miami Hurricanes, on January 2, Peoples announced his intention to enter the transfer portal.

+On January 6, Peoples committed to play for the Penn State Nittany Lions under new head coach Matt Campbell.